tarfin-labs/laravel-spatial/README.md

 ```

 #### Usage in Resource:
-To get an array form of the location casted field from the resource, you can return `parent::toArray($request)`.
+To get an array representation of a location-casted field from a resource, you can return `parent::toArray($request)`.

-If you need to return a custom array from the resource, you can use the `toArray()` method of the `Point` object.
+If you need to return a custom array from a resource, you can use the `toArray()` method of the `Point` object.

 ```php
 class LocationResource extends JsonResource